 TOKYO (TR) – Tokyo Metropolitan Police on Friday announced the bust of a talent agency for adult-entertainment clubs illegal recruitment, reports news wire Jiji Press (Sept.
 9).

-Officers from the peace preservation division took Mamoru Yoshioka, 34, the president of staffing company Sense, located in Toshima Ward, and two other employees into custody for recruiting women via street solicitation to work in the sex industry, which violates Tokyo public nuisance ordinances.
+Officers from the peace preservation division took Mamoru Yoshioka, 34, the president of staffing company Sense, located in Toshima Ward, and two other employees into custody for recruiting women via street solicitation to work in the sex industry, which violates a Tokyo public nuisance ordinance.

 Sense employs 67 street scouts.
 Since August of 2011, the company earned 300 million yen in revenue for supplying women to 50 clubs in Tokyo and Kanagawa and Saitama prefectures.

 Officers also cited eight other employees at Sense for staffing women at six clubs that regularly engaged in overcharging customers.